Arnav710/sp24-cse110-lab4/expose/javascript/part2.md

 F. true

 15. `==` is used for a non-strict equality check while `===` is used for a strict equality check.
 In other words, `===` checks for equality without carrying out type conversion.

+16. part2-question16.js

+17. The result will be [3, 4, 6].
+A callback function is a function that can be passed in as a parameter to another function.
+We iterate over `array` passed in as an input and on each of its elements, pass it through the callback function before adding it to the new array.
+So, each element in the initial array gets multiplied by 2.